-Soft Paws are extremely safe and non-toxic.
+Nail Caps are extremely safe and non-toxic.
 The adhesive is the same type of adhesive used in many veterinary procedures.
 The caps and dried adhesive are non-toxic and completely safe.

-Soft Paws are completely safe, painless and non-toxic.
+Nail Caps are completely safe, painless and non-toxic.
 Even if they are swallowed, no problem will result.
 They just pass on through the digestive system.
 The glue is harmless as well.

 Cats extend and retract their claws by flexing and extending a tendon, much like when you extend your ankle to point your toe.
 The nail does not retract into a sheath, even though that is how it might appear.
 The nail caps are thicker and blunter then your cat’s nails, so they are more visible.
-And if a colored nail cap is used, it is even more visible.
+And if a coloured nail cap is used, it is even more visible.
 Cat’s nails are very thin at the end so they are difficult to see normally.

 Can cats get infections from these like humans can get from acrylic nails?